geological-survey-of-queensland/gsq-ckanext-scheming/README.md

 CKAN schemas using a JSON schema description.
 Custom template snippets for editing and display are also supported.

+Note: Some custom view functionality like the nav bar rendering is done in the https://github.com/CSIRO-enviro-informatics/gsq-ckanext-gsq-theme repository.

 **This extension has been modified to cater for the schema requirements of GSQ datasets at Qld Gov.**